An open API service indexing awesome lists of open source software.

 - `-l, --lossless` — optimize losslessly instead of lossily.

-- `-v, --verbose` — show more details during the process (e.g. skipped files).
+- `-v, --verbose` — show detailed output (e.g. skipped files).

-- `-o, --output` — write result to provided directory.
+- `-o, --output` — write results to the specified directory.

-- `-V, --version` — show the tool version.
+- `-V, --version` — display the tool version.

-- `-h, --help` — show help.## Usage Examples
+- `-h, --help` — show help message.

 ```bash

-# optimize one image
+# optimize a single image

-optimizt path/to/picture.jpg# optimize several images losslessly
+# optimize multiple images losslessly

-optimizt --avif --webp path/to/directory# recursively optimize JPEG files in the current directory
+# recursively optimize JPEG files in the current directory

 find . -iname \*.jpg -exec optimizt {} +

-```## Differences between Lossy and Lossless
+## Differences Between Lossy and Lossless

-### Lossy (default)
+### Lossy (Default)

-### Lossless (with `--lossless` flag)
+### Lossless (`--lossless` flag)

 ## Configuration

-Image processing is done using [sharp](https://github.com/lovell/sharp) for [JPEG](https://sharp.pixelplumbing.com/api-output#jpeg), [PNG](https://sharp.pixelplumbing.com/api-output#png), [WebP](https://sharp.pixelplumbing.com/api-output#webp), and [AVIF](https://sharp.pixelplumbing.com/api-output#avif).
+- [sharp](https://github.com/lovell/sharp) for [JPEG](https://sharp.pixelplumbing.com/api-output#jpeg), [PNG](https://sharp.pixelplumbing.com/api-output#png), [WebP](https://sharp.pixelplumbing.com/api-output#webp), and [AVIF](https://sharp.pixelplumbing.com/api-output#avif).

 > [!NOTE]